 Can People with Tooth Decay Get Teeth Whitening Treatments

-This article goes over how teeth whitening treatments can lead to complications when you have teeth that have been damaged by tooth decay. from Dentistry on Park, LLC in Stoughton, MATooth decay and teeth whitening treatments simply do not mix.
+This article goes over how teeth whitening treatments can lead to complications when you have teeth that have been damaged by tooth decay. from Dentistry on Park, LLC in Sharon, MATooth decay and teeth whitening treatments simply do not mix.
 The bleaching agents used for the treatment weaken enamel.
 That can lead to discomfort and damage to teeth structures if the patient has existing issues like cavities.
 If the patient’s teeth are healthy, the procedure only leads to temporary increased teeth sensitivity that should go away within a few days.
 Teeth whitening treatments have gained a lot of popularity in recent years due to how drastically they can enhance the way a person’s smile looks.

 Exploring why teeth whitening treatments should not be performed on decayed teeth